 Chances are, your college dorm room is never going to be as good as your childhood bedroom, but with a few tricks, you can make it feel pretty close.
 Here are some low-cost hacks that can turn the institutional discomfort of your dorm room into the comfort of your parents’ home.

 1.)
 Soften your bed

 Most people don’t get a good night’s sleep in college.
 Part of it is staying up all night to study, but part of it is the terrible institutional mattresses.
 Dorm mattresses are somehow simultaneously too rigid and too squishy.
-Compared to the nice mattress your parents conveniently picked up when you moved out, you may notice your dorm bed is kind of lame.

 You don’t need to break the bank on a new mattress.
 A memory foam mattress topper can give you endless comfort at a fraction of the price.
 Bedding is frequently discounted as retailers clear out holiday surpluses.
 Just $50 can leave you sleeping on an inch and a half of pure bliss.

 One of the worst parts of winter is stepping out of a warm shower onto cold tile floors.
 Your parents fixed this problem with a cushy bathroom rug, but that’s not an option for you unless you want to share it with the whole floor (ick!).
 What’s a student to do?

 Consider a pair of bathroom slippers to complement those sandals.
 Slippers can help you step out of the shower and onto a cloud.
 Look for footwear with moisture-wicking soles.
 Hang them up to dry when you’re not using them.

 3.)
 Fix the lighting

 Institutional lighting is the worst.
 The hum and flicker of institutional light is obnoxious.
 That’s why your parents put concealed, indirect lighting in every room but yours.
 How can you recapture that feeling?